// Blog

 7. Read the culture

 For example, you might not want to show up to a suit-and-tie-type operation in your tie-dyed Grateful Dead ’95 shirt (unless you're meeting with me, in which case I'd be impressed).
-And you might want to dial back your choice of attire and approach for the jeans-and-sneakers shop with the 'Never Lose Your Whimsy!' sign on the wall.
+And you might want to dial back your choice of attire and approach for the jeans-and-sneakers shop with the "Never Lose Your Whimsy!" sign on the wall.

 Finally, do yourself a favor: avoid bashing.
 I’ve seen too many sellers get too comfortable, too early, only to assume they’re clear to openly bash something.
-Whether it’s a politician, sports, or the weather in Siberia, the rest of the call is going to be painful if assume incorrectly.
+Whether it’s a politician, sports, or the weather in Siberia, the rest of the call is going to be painful if you assume incorrectly.

 Rapport Building Isn’t a Sales Script, It’s a Discipline